Zhou77-77/Zhou77-77.github.io/README.md

-This was a team project for one of my Columbia Engineernig course 'IEME E4200 - Human-Centered Design and Innovation'.
+This is a team project for the Columbia University engineering course "IEME E4200 - Human Centered Design and Innovation".
 We proposed a community-focused café designed to bridge the gap between Columbia University and the local Harlem neighborhood.
 Our goal was to create an affordable and accessible 'third space' that addresses student needs while also honoring Harlem's history and providing opportunities for local residents through features like community-curated art displays and local employment.